General-Gouda/Python-Email2Slack/README.md

-# Python-Rapid7AlertsChecker
+# Python-Email2Slack
-Python application that reads Rapid7 Alert emails from a mailbox in Office 365, parses them and sends them to Slack as notifications.
+Python application that reads emails from a mailbox in Office 365, parses them and sends them to Slack as notifications.

 Module requirements can be found in requirements.txt